kevinalbert14/Roll_Off/README.md

 # Operating instruction

 * Clone the repo
-* Execute the .requirements file so that it will install all the dependencies
+* Execute the .requirements file so that it will install all the dependencies using ( pip install -r requirements. txt ) it will take atleast 15 minutes.
 * Execute the main.py file

 ### Note:
 *To execute the file you will need access to the dataset since we have signed the NDA agreement we are unable to publish the dataset here.
 In case you have the dataset, please follow the next process.
 * The dataset will be divided into two folders.
 1) waste folder ( which will have all the training images for the model ) 2) Test folder ( The file which needs to be predicted )
 * All these folders have to be in the same folder in order to successfully run the code.

-# Troubleshooting instruction

-In case you find any error while running the main.py file, it should probably be because ceratin libraries may not have been installed in the .requirements file.
- So, kindly install those libraries which u get to see in the error.

  # Working instructions: